AdrijeGuha/Battery_Monitoring_-_Alarm/README.md

 # Battery Monitor
----

 Battery Monitor is a Python script designed to monitor your laptop's battery level and trigger an alarm when it falls below a specified threshold.
 The script logs the battery status and other relevant information to a log file and stops monitoring once the battery is charged beyond a specified limit.

 ## Features

 - Monitors battery percentage and triggers an alarm when below a threshold.
-- Logs battery status, remaining time, and power source to a log file.
+- Log battery status, remaining time, and power source to a log file.
 - Stops the alarm once the power source is connected or the battery level is above the threshold.
-- Configurable battery thresholds, check intervals, and log file location.
+- Configurable battery thresholds, check intervals and log file location.

 ## Requirements